 First, though, let’s start with some historical background.
 Knowing the history and origins of a destination always helps you put things into context when you see, do, or visit them.

-The recorded history of Saranda goes back to Ancient Epirus, which was a Greek state between roughly the 4th and 2nd centuries B.C.
+Saranda’s recorded history goes back to Ancient Epirus, which was a Greek state between roughly the 4th and 2nd centuries B.C.
 In antiquity, the town was known as Onchesmus (or Onchesmos).
 It was an important port town in the time of Cicero.
 Later, it fell under the control of the Byzantine and subsequently the Ottoman Empire.
 It was later occupied by Italy and Greece as well.

 This millennia-long history and many different foreign influences have left their marks on the Saranda of today.
 Numerous fascinating archaeological sites dot the area, while Saranda still has a significant Greek population.
 In fact, it’s one of the two Greek minority centers in Albania.